tig/winprint/docs/users-guide.md

 PARAMETERS
     -Config
-        Outputs the path the the winprint config file.
+        Starts the config file in your favorite editor.

         Required?                    false
         Position?
 Named